When Science Goes Awry

 Diminishing Returns

 By then our darting operations were also becoming more difficult.
 The baboons had grown wary of Derek and no longer allowed him to approach closely.
-Steve and I eventually took over much of the darting ourselves.
+Steve and I eventually took over all of the darting ourselves.

 For two years these animals had allowed us to observe their lives at close range.
 We knew them individually.
 We recognized personalities, family relationships, and dominance hierarchies.
 Now we were betraying the trust we had carefully built.
+And they knew it.

 It was painful.
 Some nights I lay awake knowing that the next day would be my turn with the blowpipe.